s. Provisions, Contingent liabilities and Contingent assets Provisions

 As the Company does not have revenue from any significant external customer amounting to 10% or more of the Company's total revenue, the related information as required under paragraph 34 of Ind AS 108 has not been disclosed.

-Shrimp Feed is manufactured & marketed to the farmers, which is used in Aqua culture to grow shrimp.
+Shrimp Feed is manufactured & marketed through dealers, which is used to grow shrimp.

 Company had installed four wind mills of 3.2 MW at Chitradurga, Karnataka.
 Power generated from wind mills is sold to BESCOM under Power Purchase agreement.